FuXi-TC: A generative framework integrating deep learning and physics-based models for improved tropical cyclone forecasts: Method

-To precisely evaluate the accuracy of both TC intensity forecasts over the WNP, we employ the International Best Track Archive for Climate Stewardship (IBTrACS), a globally harmonized TC database maintained by NOAA, which integrates best-track records from multiple meteorological agencies \cite{knapp2010international, kenneth2019international}.
+To evaluate TC intensity and trajectory forecasts, we employ IBTrACS, a globally harmonized TC database maintained by NOAA National Centers for Environmental Information (NCEI), which integrates best-track records from multiple meteorological agencies \cite{knapp2010international, kenneth2019international}.
+The dataset includes TC center position, maximum sustained surface wind speed, and minimum central pressure (hPa).
+For validation against IBTrACS, we utilized the CMA agency best track data in the WNP and USA agency best track data in the NA respectively (see Supplementary Fig. 11 for the spatial domains).

-From this archive, we specifically use the dataset developed by the China Meteorological Administration (CMA), which is based on a combination of satellite, radar, radiosonde, and surface observations \cite{lu2021western, ying2014overview}.This dataset includes all TCs originating in the WNP and South China Sea, with records every 6 hours (or every 3 hours before landfall) detailing the TC center’s location, peak wind speed, minimum pressure, and intensity level.
+To derive the forecasted TC tracks and intensities, we employ a modified version of the Aurora tracker \cite{bodnar2025foundation}.
+The tracker identifies the TC center by detecting local minima in the MSL field—with 700 hPa geopotential height (Z700) as a fallback.
+Once the center is located, the forecasted intensity is determined by extracting the minimum MSL and maximum WS10M within a specific radius.
+Following the configuration of FuXi-Extreme \cite{zhong2024fuxi-exteme}, we incorporate physical termination criteria to prevent spurious tracking artifacts when the cyclone dissipates.
+Specifically, tracking is halted if the maximum 850 hPa relative vorticity and maximum WS10M falls below specific threshold values.
+This approach ensures alignment with standard evaluation protocols for TC forecasting.

-Figure~\ref{fig:TC_tracks_2019_2024} shows the tracks of all WNP typhoons from 2019 to 2024 based on the CMA Best Track Dataset.
+For comparison with the ECMWF High-Resolution Forecast including both deterministic (HRES) and ensemble forecasts (ENS) efficiently, we acquired TC track data from the THORPEX Interactive Grand Global Ensemble (TIGGE) archive \cite{bougeault2010thorpex,swinbank2016tigge}.
+This dataset incorporates tracks generated by the operational ECMWF tracker and is distributed in XML format, where the ECMWF HRES and ENS tracks are explicitly identified by the "Forecast" and "ensembleForecast" tags, respectively.